-Efforts to save lives in Nigeria with clean cookstovesMarch 20th, 2012 in Health /
+Efforts to save lives in Nigeria with clean cookstovesMarch 20, 2012 in Medicine & Health / Health

 A UN-linked body launched a campaign in Nigeria on Tuesday aimed at preventing deaths due to toxic smoke from rudimentary cookstoves, one of the developing world's worst public health threats.